 The Plan is a defined contribution plan sponsored by Becton Dickinson Caribe Ltd. (the Employer or the Company), a subsidiary of Becton, Dickinson and Company (the Parent Company), organized under the laws of Cayman Islands and duly qualified to do business in the Commonwealth of Puerto Rico.
-It covers all employees of the Puerto Rico Branch of Becton Dickinson Caribe Ltd. and the Puerto Rico Branch of Bard Shannon, LTD, a subsidiary of the Parent Company.
+It covers all employees of the Puerto Rico Branch of Becton Dickinson Caribe Ltd., the Puerto Rico Branch of Bard Shannon, LTD, and effective September 3, 2024, Edwards Lifesciences Technology S.a.r.l, each a subsidiary of the Parent Company.
 Employees become eligible to participate in the Plan on the first day of the month after they are hired.
 The Plan contains a cash or deferred arrangement qualifying under sections 1081.01(a) and (d) of the Internal Revenue Code for a New Puerto Rico (PR Code) (see Note 6).